Women’s Rough Sleeping Manifesto for Change

 In London, practices and services aren’t accounting for the needs and safety of women: women are remaining homeless and are not being reached by services.
 The ways in which women often sleep rough have been overlooked for far too long, and there is an urgent need for a new approach.

-Using this vital evidence from women and practitioners, the Women’s Rough Sleeping Census team have written a manifesto, outlining five steps that need immediate attention in relation to women’s rough sleeping.
+That’s why in 2023, the Women’s Rough Sleeping Census team wrote a manifesto, outlining five steps that need immediate attention in relation to women’s rough sleeping.

 Find out more about the Women’s Rough Sleeping Census here